 The report pans the “move fast, fail fast” phrase as it seems to result also in getting breached fast

-Security practices are lagging behind the work culture
+Security practices lag behind the work culture – but pandemic can also boost insider risks

 Learn how to improve your cloud security